schemacrawler/SchemaCrawler/schemacrawler-distrib/src/examples/markdown/examples/lint/lint-readme.md

 1. See help on all of the available lints, run `schemacrawler.cmd lint --help`
    (use `schemacrawler.sh` instead of `schemacrawler.cmd` on Unix)
-1. Create the SchemaCrawler Lint report in HTML5 and JSON formats.
+1. Create the SchemaCrawler Lint report in HTML5 format.
 2. Create a customized SchemaCrawler Lint report using a linter configuration file.
   1. Copy the `schemacrawler-linter-configs.xml` file to the SchemaCrawler distribution directory, that is, the `_schemacrawler` directory.
   2. To find schema design issues, run with an additional command-line option,